 There are a few "comic relief" scenes set at a gym and a womens' locker room.
 Not sure who these women are and why they are even included.
 There's also a SNL "Church Lady" reference.
 And then there's a subplot involving a George Costanza-lookalike psycho who is a the Satanic henchmen named Ben.
 He's about as “menacing” as, well - George Costanza.
 Sometimes he's killing some people, and other times he's giving them injections and abducting them.
 Huh?

-When Satan finally appears he's played by muppet Gonzo drenched in captsup.
+When Satan finally appears he's played by muppet Gonzo drenched in catsup.
 The special effects get better towards the end when some Satatic people rapidly age and begin to melt.
 But aside from that, there's really no suspense, shocks or thrills, just lots of soap opera acting, a few boobs and some nice shots of New York City during Christmas season.
-A measly 2 out of 10 "Huhs".
+A measly 2 out of 10 on my scale.